sbinet/go-higgsml/README.md

 go-higgsml
 ==========

-`go-higgsml` is a simple startup-kit for the HiggsML challenge: http://higgsml.lal.in2p3.fr/
+`go-higgsml` is a simple starting-kit for the HiggsML challenge: http://higgsml.lal.in2p3.fr/